SizhuangHe/SizhuangHe/README.md

-- 👋 Hi, I’m @SizhuangHe, welcome to my GitHub page!
+# 👋 Hi, I’m @SizhuangHe

+I am an incoming Computer Science Ph.D. student at Yale University, starting in Fall 2024.

-- I am currently a senior year Honors Mathematics student at University of Michigan, Ann Arbor.
+Previously, I was a Honors Mathematics undergraduate student at University of Michigan, Ann Arbor, with a minor in Computer Science.

+Visit my personal website [here](https://sizhuang.org/).

 <!---